 If you are craving comfort food, then this easy-to-make Pork Sinigang recipe is for you.
-It's perfect for any time of year, has fresh vegetables, with tamarind paste to give this sour soup its delicious flavor which doesn't have any additives or preservatives!
-It is sooooo good and so good for you!
+It's perfect for any time of year, has fresh vegetables, with tamarind paste to give this sour soup its delicious flavor and is healthy because it doesn't have any additives or preservatives!
+It is so good for you!

 What is Pork Sinigang